Bell Copper Co. (BCU.V) (CVE:BCU) Shares Gap Down to $0.23

 Shares of Bell Copper Co.
-(BCU.V) (CVE:BCU) gapped down before the market opened on Thursday .
+(BCU.V) (CVE:BCU) gapped down prior to trading on Thursday .
 The stock had previously closed at $0.23, but opened at $0.20.
 Bell Copper Co.
-(BCU.V) shares last traded at $0.20, with a volume of 9,062 shares.
+(BCU.V) shares last traded at $0.20, with a volume of 9,062 shares changing hands.

-The company has a market cap of $6.16 million and a price-to-earnings ratio of -28.57.
-The business has a fifty day simple moving average of C$0.22 and a 200 day simple moving average of C$0.15.

 Bell Copper Co.
 (BCU.V) Company Profile (CVE:BCU)